compulim/react-chain-of-responsibility/README.md

 ### Customizing component

-The "which component to render" decision in the middleware enables 4 key customization scenarios:
+The "which component to render" decision in the middleware enables 4 key customization techniques:

 - Add a new component
   - Register a new `<Audio>` middleware component to handle content type of "audio/\*"